AnbingMa/i2p/Data_Biography.md

 After reviewing the literature, I come up with 5 kinds of analysis that can be supported by this Airbnb data.

-1.Some research on Airbnb focused on the determinants of guests’ decision making and their impact on demand.
+**1.** Some research on Airbnb focused on the determinants of guests’ decision making and their impact on demand.
 For example, Janssens, Bogaert and Poel evaluated the influence of Airbnb listings’ descriptions on demand[1].
 Pooja Sengupta et al. examined the predictors of successful Airbnb bookings with Hurdle models[3].

-2.Some research focused on the impact of sharing economy.
+**2.** Some research focused on the impact of sharing economy.
 For instance, Minhong Xu and Yilan Xu explored the impact of home-sharing (e.g. Airbnb) on neighbourhood investment[4].

-3.Some research focused on the hosts of Airbnb listings and want to explore whether the professional hosts who own better pricing strategies yield higher returns.
+**3.** Some research focused on the hosts of Airbnb listings and want to explore whether the professional hosts who own better pricing strategies yield higher returns.
 Georges Casamatta et al. tested whether professional hosts indeed have a better perception of the degree of market power than non-professionals[5].

-4.Some research focused on the price of Airbnb listings.
+**4.** Some research focused on the price of Airbnb listings.
 Augusto Volotes- Dorta and Agustín Sánchez-Medina presented a study about the drivers of Airbnb prices in Bristol using ordinary least squares (OLS) and geographically weighted regression (GWR) methods[6].

-5.Some research used GIS to map out the distribution of Airbnb listings and hotels.
+**5.** Some research used GIS to map out the distribution of Airbnb listings and hotels.
 Gutierrez et al. concluded that not only Airbnb have different spatial patterns from traditional hotels, but the explanatory factors to the location of Airbnb listings were also different from those for traditional hotels[7].